 We had hardly arrived when we had to witness the most terrible scene.
 There was a lady who was pregnant with the child of Chinese man.
 Race is very important in North Korea; the pure North Korean race may never be defiled.
 To mix Korean blood with Chinese blood is a terrible crime.

 The lady gave birth to the child in the prison.
 The guard ordered the mother to kill her own child, but she couldn’t.
 The guard threatened another woman by telling her if she killed the baby, the guard would let her live.
 He put his gun against her head and the inmate had no other choice then to strangle the boy until he died.
 And we had to watch the whole thing.

 We were separated by gender.
-My daughter and I were put in the female wing and my husband and son—who was just a teenager—in a cell with males.
+My daughter and I were put in the female wing, and my husband and son, who was just a teenager, were put in a cell with males.
 We were all called for interrogation and questions.
-They’d beat us so harshly.
-When there was no interrogation, we had to kneel in our cells not speak.
+They beat us so harshly.
+When there was no interrogation, we had to kneel in our cells and not speak.

 My husband was treated badly.
 He told the guards that he had become a believer.
 Later he said he had no other choice.
 After he saw what they did with the baby and the guards threatened to kill his family, he had to tell them the truth.
 After his confession, all four of us were locked up in solitary confinement - a small cage.
 We didn’t receive any food or water and were not able to sleep.

 Prisoners in solitary confinement were badly beaten up.
 Nobody dared to resist because you’d only make the torture worse.
 But my husband was different.
 The more they tortured him, the harder he defended his faith.
 He yelled at them, “If believing in God is a sin, I’d rather die!
 Just kill me!
 It’s my mission to live according to God’s will!”